-Through 2005, octopuses have been managed as part of the BSAI "other species" complex, with catch reported only in the aggregate with sharks, skates, and sculpins.
+Through 2007, octopuses have been managed as part of the BSAI "other species" complex, with catch reported only in the aggregate with sharks, skates, and sculpins (Table 19.2).
 In the BSAI, catch of other species has been limited by a Total Allowable Catch (TAC) which is based on an Allowable Biological Catch (ABC) estimated by summing estimates for several of the groups (Gaichas 2004, 2005).
 Historically, catches of other species were well below TAC and retention of other species was small.
 Due to increasing market value of skates and octopuses, retention of other species complex members is increasing.
 In 2004, the TAC established for the other species complex was close to historical catch levels, so all members of the complex were placed on "bycatch only" status at the beginning of the year, with retention limited to 20% of the weight of the target species.
 By October 2004, the other species complex TAC was reached and all members of the complex were placed on discard only status for the remainder of the year.
-The "other species" group has remained on bycatch-only status with 20% retention through 2005 and 2006, since the expected incidental catch for this category is close to the TAC.
+The "other species" group has remained on bycatch-only status with 20% retention through 2007 and 2006, since the expected incidental catch for this category is close to the TAC.

 Draft revisions to guidelines for National Standard One instruct managers to identify core species and species assemblages.
 Species assemblages should include species that share similar regions and life history characteristics.
 In anticipation of this change, we prepared this appendix to the other species chapter to provide insight to managers on the implications of this change.
 All octopuses would continue to be grouped into a species assemblage, as octopus are difficult to identify to species.
 Octopus are recorded by fisheries observers as either "octopus unidentified" or "pelagic octopus unidentified", and routine species identification of octopus by observers is not anticipated (although special projects may be pursued).
 E. dofleini is the key species in the assemblage and is the best known.
 It is important to note, however, that the seven species in the assemblage do not necessarily share common patterns of distribution, growth, and life history.
+One avenue being explored for possible future use is to split this assemblage by size, allowing retention of only larger animals.
+This could act to restrict harvest to the larger E. dofleini and minimize impact to the smaller animals which may be other species.